Abortion Pill Services Chicago

 You can receive medical abortion treatment as soon as you find out you are pregnant, privately and discreetly.
-Two types of medications are used: Mifepristone (Mifeprex or RU 486 pill) and Misoprostol (Cytotec) tablets.
-The first medication, mifepristone, works by blocking the action of progesterone, a hormone needed to maintain pregnancy and the second medication, misoprostol, causes the uterus to expel the products of conception.
+Two types of medications are used: Mifepristone (Mifeprex or RU-486) and Misoprostol (Cytotec) tablets.
+The first medication, Mifepristone, blocks the action of progesterone, a hormone needed to maintain pregnancy.
+The second medication, Misoprostol, causes the uterus to expel the products of conception.
 Both are tablets a patient takes by mouth (orally).

 Why should I consider a medical abortion?

-How early in my pregnancy I can have a medical abortion?
+How early in my pregnancy can I have a medical abortion?

 What is Mifepristone (Mifeprex or RU 486)?